Teaching Outside the Classroom

 - Instructors can also have students create location-specific content.
 For example, students at the University of Northern Colorado created a scavenger hunt designed to teach other students about local water rights using the ARIS platform.

 Data Collection and Sharing

-- Shaul Kelner, assistant professor of sociology and Jewish studies at Vanderbilt, taught a course titled “Tourism, Culture, and Place” in the spring 2011 semester.
+- Shaul Kelner, associate professor of sociology and Jewish studies at Vanderbilt, taught a course titled “Tourism, Culture, and Place” in the spring 2011 semester.
 Students in the course visited different tourist sites around Nashville, captured photos of these locations using their cell phones while on-site, and then blogged about their visits and their photos later.

 - Margaret Rubega, associate professor of ecology and evolutionary biology at the University of Connecticut, requires students in her ornithology course to use the social media service Twitter to “tweet” about the birds they see as they go about their lives–what birds they see, where they see them, and any connections to course content that occur to the students.
 They tag their tweets with the hashtag #BirdClass to make it easy for all involved to find and read each other’s tweets.

 - Lawrence University students in an introduction to environmental science course collect geotagged water quality data during field trips using GPS devices and tablet PCs.
 Students pool their data, then analyze it using geospatial visualization software while still in the field.
 Many such specialized data collection and analysis tools are developing mobile apps that run on iPhones and other smart phones.